Arjav96/noteCV/README.md

 # noteCV
-A kind of smart note-making software.
+A kind of smart and user-interactive note-making software application.

 ## Description
 noteCV is a smart note taking application made in python to help students all across the globe to take notes easily and effectively.
 The software is a complete package that enables students to take down and record notes (with interactive interface to make diagrams and graphs).
 Besides this, it also helps them share notes with each other.